turingschool/front-end-curriculum/lessons/node.md

 #### Domain Name System
 Since humans aren't computers, we need human-readable forms (domains) to remember URLs.
 We use a Domain Name System to map IP addresses to domain names.
 DNS servers contain massive databases of these mappings, and different organizations own the DNS based on the domain.
 You OS caches domains that you visit, so next time you go to the same URL, it doesn't have to go looking for it in a DNS.
 DNS servers are often selected by configuration settings sent by your Internet service provider (ISP), WiFi network, modem or router that assigns your computer's network address.

 ### Back-End Frameworks
 Unlike the front-end, where our main language is JavaScript, the back-end can be built in PHP, Python, Ruby, etc. Developers have built frameworks for building back-ends with each of these languages (CakePHP, Django, Ruby on Rails, etc.).
 So while deciding on a JavaScript framework is more about preference and opinion, your choices for a back-end framework are often limited to the language you choose to write.
 Whatever language and framework is chosen for the back-end of an application should have little effect on the front-end, as the only interface for communication between the two is requests and responses through URLs.

 For the following lessons, we'll focus on using [node](https://nodejs.org/en/) and [express](http://expressjs.com/) for building a back-end.
 We will use Node today to create a simple HTTP server with several endpoints.

+### Student Discussion (5 minutes)
+Grab a partner and discuss what it was like to write server-side code.
+What was unfamiliar to you?
+Where there any limitations in debugging tools that you are used to using and how did that effect your ability to solve problems?

 #### NodeJS
 What are the benefits/disadvantages of using Node versus other server technologies?